alanwsmith/asciishop/README.md

-# ascii_art_maker
+# ASCIIShop

-A tool to help me make the ascii art for asciibear
+A tool to help me make the ascii art